 Social media managers use placeholder generators to create correctly-sized templates for different platforms, each with their own unique dimension requirements.
 The presets in this tool cover the most common social media image sizes, saving you from having to look up specifications for each platform.

 JPEG (Joint Photographic Experts Group) uses lossy compression, trading some image quality for significantly smaller file sizes.
-While not ideal for text-heavy images due to compression artifacts, JPEG is useful when you need to simulate realistic photo placeholders or minimize file size for performance testing.
+While not text-heavy images due to compression artifacts, JPEG is useful when you simulate realistic photo placeholders or reduce file size for performance testing.

 SVG (Scalable Vector Graphics) produces resolution-independent images defined by mathematical descriptions rather than pixels.
 SVG placeholders scale perfectly to any size without quality loss, making them excellent for responsive designs.
 The file sizes are typically very small since the entire image is described in a few lines of XML.